Here are descriptions of some of the active research areas of the department.

 - Recent papers on operator algebra theory on the ArXiv

-- Great Plain Operator Algebra Symposium, a yearly major conference on operator theory and operator algebra theory, whose 2010 edition was organized at DU.
+- Great Plains Operator Algebra Symposium (GPOTS), a yearly major conference on operator theory and operator algebra theory, whose 2010 edition was organized at DU.

 Anytime the associative law (xy)z = x(yz) fails we enter the realm of nonassociative mathematics.
 Traditionally the subject is split into two areas: nonassociative algebras (such as Lie and Jordan algebras), and quasigroups and loops (including parts of the theory of latin squares).